Who We Are

 The Clean Technologies Research Institute (CTRI)

-The CTRI was established in June 2017 to advance clean technologies research at Dalhousie University.
 We facilitate collaboration, promotion, and administration of clean tech research projects at Dalhousie University.
 Our current partner faculties are Science, Engineering, Agriculture, Architecture and Planning, and Management.

 About clean technology

 Clean technology is a broad term that refers to processes, products, or services that reduce waste and require as few non-renewable resources as possible, with the goal of reducing negative environmental impacts.
 Clean technologies includes a broad range of technologies related to renewable energy, recycling, additive manufacturing, green chemistry, greywater and more.

 Dalhousie University recognizes the importance of clean technology and has made it one the Dal's priority research areas [PDF - 165 kB].

 "Clean tech is now a $1-trillion global game – and growing."